koenrane/KR-new-site/content/import/the-shard-theory-of-human-values.md

 Given the inaccessibility of world model concepts, how does the genetically hard-coded reward system dispense reward in the appropriate mental situations?
 For example, suppose you send a drunk text, and later feel embarrassed, and this triggers a penalty.
 How is that penalty calculated?
 By information inaccessibility and the absence of text messages in the ancestral environment, the genome _isn’t_ directly hard-coding a circuit which detects that you sent an embarrassing text and then penalizes you.
 Nonetheless, such embarrassment seems to trigger (negative) reinforcement events... and we don’t really understand how that works yet.

 Instead, let’s model what happens if the genome hardcodes a sugar-detecting reward circuit.
 For the sake of this section, suppose that the genome specifies a reward circuit which takes as input the state of the taste buds and the person’s metabolic needs, and produces a reward if the taste buds indicate the presence of sugar while the person is hungry.
-By assumption 3 in [section 1](#1-neuroscientific-assumptions), the brain does reinforcement learning and credit assignment to reinforce circuits and computations which led to reward.
+By assumption 3 in [Section 1](#1-neuroscientific-assumptions), the brain does reinforcement learning and credit assignment to reinforce circuits and computations which led to reward.
 For example, if a baby picks up a pouch of apple juice and sips some, that leads to sugar-reward.
 The reward makes the baby more likely to pick up apple juice in similar situations in the future.

 Therefore, a baby may learn to sip apple juice which is already within easy reach.
 However, without a world model (much less a _planning process_), the baby cannot learn multi-step plans to grab and sip juice.
 If the baby doesn’t have a world model, then she won’t be able to act differently in situations where there is or is not juice behind her.
 Therefore, the baby develops a set of shallow situational heuristics which involve sensory preconditions like “IF juice pouch detected in center of visual field, THEN move arm towards pouch.”
 The baby is basically a trained [reflex agent](https://en.wikipedia.org/wiki/Intelligent_agent#Simple_reflex_agents).